cdoorenweerd/Manuals/dendextend.md

 is.ultrametric(tree2)
 ```

-Make trees ultrametric (if not already so)
+Make trees ultrametric (if not already so).
+Lambda = 1 indicates clock like diversification - a rough ultrametricization method.

 ```R
 ctree1 <- chronos(tree1, lambda=1)